 6 Biggest LIES You Have Been Told about the RAM

-I believe RAM is one of the most talked-about topics in the whole computer-building community.
-There are a lot of questions on forums, Quora, Reddit, and many other platforms about Random Access Memory.
-I keep reading these weird questions and, more interestingly, weird answers to these questions.
-There is always a lot of bad advice, which sometimes results in losses to the buyers.
+I believe RAM is one of the most widely discussed topics in the entire computer-building community.
+There are numerous questions on forums, Quora, Reddit, and other platforms about Random Access Memory.
+I keep reading these unusual questions and, more interestingly, the equally unusual answers to them.
+There is often a lot of bad advice, which can sometimes result in losses for buyers.

 So, I have created a list of 6 lies that people tell about RAM.
-I believe you will relate to these.
-Also, if you are a hardware enthusiast or want to upgrade your computer’s RAM, this article may be of help to you.
+I believe you will find these relatable.
+Additionally, if you are a hardware enthusiast or looking to upgrade your computer’s RAM, this article may be of assistance to you.

 RAM is your computer’s temporary memory that works together with the CPU.
 Most of its handling is done by the CPU and the OS.
 You generally don’t have access to it unless you are creating a RAM disk or something of that sort.
 Another thing is that it doesn’t have any processing power like your CPU or GPU.
-So, having more RAM doesn’t mean more performance.
-It is just a space for the CPU to store its data which in turn helps with performance if the RAM has high speed and low latency.
+However, having more RAM doesn’t necessarily mean improved performance.
+It is just a space for the CPU to store its data, which in turn helps with performance if the RAM has high speed and low latency.
 But, other than that, RAM has nothing to do with the performance.
-Let’s debunk the common myths about the RAM.
+Let’s debunk the common myths about RAM.

 Lie 1: More RAM = Higher Performance

-People often say installing more RAM will boost your system performance.
+People often say installing more RAM will boost your system’s performance.
 But this isn’t 100% true.
 Yes, increasing RAM can increase performance only if the low RAM space hampers your system’s performance.
-If your desired software runs perfectly with 16GB RAM, increasing it to 32GB would not make any difference in performance.
+If your desired software runs perfectly with 16GB RAM, raising it to 32GB would not make any difference in performance.

-The truth is adding more RAM after a point when your system has enough of it as per the OS and software requirement is a waste of money.
-Instead, you can go for faster RAM with higher clock speed and lower latency if your system supports it.
-Adding more size to RAM doesn’t magically increase the performance.
+The truth is that adding more RAM after a point when your system has sufficient capacity, as required by the OS and software, is a waste of money.
+Instead, consider opting for faster RAM with a higher clock speed and lower latency, if your system supports it.
+Adding more RAM size doesn’t magically increase performance.

-A low RAM can be an issue in performance if your software doesn’t have enough of it.
-In this case, the overflow data from RAM goes to your storage drive which reduces the performance.
-If in case, the data isn’t overflowing, you don’t have to increase the RAM space.
+A low amount of RAM can be an issue in terms of performance if your software doesn’t have sufficient memory.
+In this case, the overflow data from RAM is directed to your storage drive, which reduces performance.
+If not, the data isn’t overflowing, so you don’t have to increase the RAM space.

 More ram doesnt more more performance